asefatesfay/aws-ecommerce-platform/dsa-roadmap/30-dynamic-programming/README.md

 - Brute force: Time `O(3^n)`, Space `O(n)`
 - DP: Time `O(n)` (for fixed 3 colors), Space `O(n)`

+**Quick Quiz:**
+1. What extra piece of information does the state need besides the house index?
+2. Why must the transition exclude the previous color?
+3. What should the answer be for a single house?

 ---

 ### Example 10: Longest Common Subsequence (2D String DP)